See Our Most Frequently Asked Questions (FAQ's) Below!

 "How Much Do Your Services Cost?"

-Our prices vary depending on the service that is provided.
-If you have a question about how much it will cost to shred your documents one time or for your business, give us a call today at (334) 792-0022 ext.
-239 and receive a free quote!
+Our prices vary depending on the type of service that you need and the amount of materials that need to be shredded.
+If you have a question about how much it will cost to shred your documents one time or for your business, give us a call today at (334) 699-7233 or email our ADD Manager at [email protected] and receive a free quote!

 "Why Should I Shred My Documents and Files?"